Updated: 7 days ago

 There are many local shopping brands in the old town for shopping.
-As I am a shopping freak so its a must go place for shoppings fanatics like me.
+As we are shopping freak so its a must go place for shoppings fanatics like us.
 There’s also a mall called Shopping Guimarães which has all the International shopping chains.

 Despite the fact that Guimarães is a small town but it has an amazing and Wild Night life.
 It has amazing bars and cafés in the old town with lot of surprising and traditional Portuguese drinks.

 Citânia de Briteiros is around 15 km away from Guimarães.
 It has remains of Iron Age and constructed between 1st and 2nd century B.C.

 Braga is the third largest urban city of Portugal and located 25 km away from Guimarães.
 It has a great historical importance.
 If you have a great interest in history it's must visit place.